 — Estimated budget

 Image resolution of 72 dpi is recommended — we will request higher resolution images and/or studio visits if your proposal if selected for further consideration.
 Incomplete submissions will not be considered.
 Please address any questions to opportunities (at) criticaldistance (dot) ca. Submissions and questions sent to other email addresses at Critical Distance may be missed.

-A Programming Committee drawn from our Executive and Advisory Boards will be convened to review submissions on a rolling basis.
+A Programming Committee drawn from our Executive and Advisory Boards will be convened to review submissions on a biannual basis.
 Critical Distance programs exhibitions at least a year in advance, so decisions may not be made for many months.
 However all submissions will receive a response, so please be patient.
 Thank you in advance for your interest and participation.